 The SMB Beacon is compatible with most actions in Cobalt Strike that spawn a payload.
-The exception to this are the user-driven attacks (e.g., Attacks -> Packages, Attacks -> Web Drive-by) that require explicit stagers.
+The exception to this are the user-driven attacks that require explicit stagers.

 Cobalt Strike post-exploitation and lateral movement actions that spawn a payload will attempt to assume control of (link) to the SMB Beacon payload for you.
 If you run the SMB Beacon manually, you will need to link to it from a parent Beacon.